autonomouslogic/dynamo-mapper/README.md

 before the enhanced client was released.
 The v2 SDK now provides this mapping functionality officially, but has a few short-comings.
 For instance, the annotations must be added to methods and not properties.
-This makes Lombok models useless.
+This makes [Lombok](https://projectlombok.org/) models useless.
-Additionally, Jackson is a widely used and mature library.
-It has a lot of advanced features that I feel will never be implemented in the enhanced client.
+Jackson is a widely used and mature library. with advanced features that will never, and shouldn't, be implemented in the enhanced client.

-However, there are some cons to doing it this way.
+There are some cons to doing it this way.
 For instance, it's not possible to have a different schema in the DynamoDB and JSON versions of an object.

 | Feature           | Dynamo Mapper | DynamoDBMapper (v1) | DynamoDb Enhanced Client (v2) |